Schedule a free consultation

 If you're facing a DWI during a vacation in Texas, it's bad enough that your vacation was interrupted and may be cut short.
 You need to quickly prevent possible long-term consequences from the Texas criminal justice system and your home state.
 You need an attorney who is experienced in Texas DWI defense as soon as possible.

 Attorney Doug Murphy is Board Certified in DWI and criminal defense.
 Board Certified attorneys have demonstrated their skills in the courtroom and their knowledge and experience in legal and technical DWI defenses.
 Doug has been fighting for Texans facing DWI charges for many years, and he can help during this challenging time.
 Doug has also been named the Houston Lawyer of the Year for DWI defense.
-Contact the Doug Murphy Law Firm, P.C. online or at 713-229-8333 today to set up a consultation.
+Contact the Murphy & McKinney Law Firm, P.C. online or at 713-229-8333 today to set up a consultation.

 Back to Top